-Claiming social welfare benefits You may qualify for a jobseeker's social welfare payment, either Jobseeker's Benefit or Jobseeker's Allowance, if you are aged over 18, unemployed and looking for work.
+Claiming social welfare benefits You may qualify for a social welfare payment, either Jobseeker's Benefit or Jobseeker's Allowance, if you are aged 18 or over, unemployed and looking for work.
 You apply for a jobseeker's payment at your Intreo Centre or local Social Welfare Branch Office.
 This is also known as signing on.
-You can apply online at welfare.ie.
-You can also download application forms for jobseeker's payments from MyWelfare.ie.
+You can download application forms for jobseeker's payments from gov.ie.
+You can also apply online at MyWelfare.ie.
 To qualify for Jobseeker's Benefit you must have paid PRSI contributions for at least two years.
 Jobseeker's Allowance is a means-tested payment and you do not need to have paid PRSI to qualify.
 If you have just left school and are looking for a job, you cannot get Jobseeker's Allowance until three months after you have finished school and exams.
 If your parents are getting a social welfare payment, they can continue to get an Increase for a Qualified Child for you for these three months.
 If you are aged over 18 and in financial difficulty, you can apply for a basic weekly Supplementary Welfare Allowance.
-You can get a list of offices that administer the supplementary Welfare Allowance scheme on welfare.ie or contact your Intreo Centre or local Social Welfare Branch Office.
-Call 0761 07 4000 Visit citizensinformation.ie At what age can I...?
+You can get a list of offices that administer the Supplementary Welfare Allowance scheme on gov.ie. or contact your Intreo Centre or local Social Welfare Branch Office.
+Call 0818 07 4000Visit citizensinformation.ie

+At what age can I...?